TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ---

-## Why am I getting errors in TKMM, crashes in-game?
+## Why am I getting errors / crashes in-game?

-The most common errors are either caused by a corrupted game dump, or broken / incompatible mods.
+The most common problems are either caused by a corrupted game dump, or broken / incompatible mods.

 You can verify your game dump with <kbd><samp>Tools</samp></kbd> &gt; <kbd><samp>Check Dump Integrity</samp></kbd>.
 If any corrupted or missing files are detected, refer to the [RomFS dumping](https://zeldamods.org/wiki/Help:Dumping_games#Switch) guide to get a clean game dump.
 It is recommended to reinstall each mod after redumping (*does not apply for mods in the form of TKCL files*).